NOAA-PSL/graph-ufs/prototypes/ocn_only/R4/README.md

    6hr increments is way lower than the std of the whole field) and this would significantly reduce the signal to noise ratio.

-   [T7M] Same as T6M but with 0.1% of std as the gaussian noise amplitude.
+   [T7M] Same as T6M but with 0.1 times std as the gaussian noise amplitude.
 This is, again, to make the gaussian noise study more complete and make sure there is no significant impact on the performance.
 Maybe there is a sweet spot.

+   [T8M] Gaussian noise added to inputs as 0.1 times (10%) of the std, but the std here is spatial, not spatially averaged.
+So the noise amplitude would vary over the space.

+   [T9M] Gaussian noise added to inputs as 0.01 times (1%) of the std, with the spatial std.

+   [T10M] Same as above, i.e., gaussian noise using spatial std, but with the 2% amplitude.
+This led to poorer training with the validation loss not decreasing beyond 0.7.

+   [T11M] Same as above but noise_std_as_fraction = 0.005, meaning 0.5%.